Quirinus/MXLU_Documentation/README.md

 - include speedcalc. make a page for it in the items or char subsection, with marco's explanations, but a shorter version. provide a link to marcos explanations/dl.
 - maybe add http://www.medianxl.com/t86-how-spell-damage-works as a new page in concepts, but rewritten a bit?
 - make the docs not collapse section when clicking on an open page_book (page_book_open). (in ___dtree.js, probably do something to line 128?)
-- add note: can't lucky or mo void rings (check how to add a note on, for example: Linarian's Legacy)
 - Marchosias' Deception chance to block add note that it can't go lower than 0%, but it will reduce class bonuses; same Wheel of the Seasons SSU
 - fix all & in docs change to &amp; , change all non-tag < and > to &lt; and &gt;
 - add SU:SSU:SSSU ratio = 10:4:1 to the SU page, and maybe abbreviation page.
 - on gs abbrev. - add note that gs number is automatically shown when you enter the game.
-- cc brc/ennead pages and wherever (char page?), fix color, stat order and remove 'challenge' word (check the color/text/order of empty cc): http://www.medianxl.com/t6281p500-new-screenshot-items-2014-2015#180887
 - cc brc completition note text, make it part of the recipe and put it as a stat, in the middle and not inline?
 - faq: What are Challenges?, lc0 req exactly lvl 5, not at most; What are Uberquests? maybe add heroics. maybe change color from blue to something normal?
 - remove deva king from quest ref (at all act/difficulty dragon eggs, so 6 places to change in total)